sabisa-siganga/fe_dev_test_sabisa_siganga/README.md

 ## Posts Project

-This project is a web application built with Next.js, React, Sass, React Bootstrap, and React Context.
+This project is a web application built with Next.js, React, Typescript, Sass, React Bootstrap, and React Context.
 It provides functionality for viewing, filtering, and interacting with posts, as well as managing favorites.

 ## Thought Process